passdan/BioinformaticiansToolbox/RNAseq_DifferentialGeneAnalysis.md

 ### Differential Gene Expression analysis using Deseq2 & Sartools

-We will be using DESeq2 to perform our analysis but for a rapid overview we will use SARTools to automate the core steps and produce a graphical output, but it also creates the deseq objects for further analysis.
-The full guide to SARTools can be found on the github page PF2-pasteur-fr/SARTools: Statistical Analysis of RNA-Seq Tools.
+We will be using DESeq2 to perform our analysis but it is a massive package with a huge number of options, parameters and steps ([See the full manual here](https://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html).

+Today for a rapid overview we will use a R wrapper package named SARTools (Statistical Analysis of RNA-Seq Tools) to automate the core steps and produce a graphical output.
+It also creates the deseq object for further analysis using standard deseq2 commands too.
+The full guide to SARTools can be found on the [github page](https://github.com/PF2-pasteur-fr/SARTools).

 I have also provided a ”mapping file” to annotate genes with common names for some easy investigation!
 This is just a reduced version of the GTF file you originally mapped with.
 You have been provided with it for today’s data but in the future you can generate it yourself with the following command (changing the “Homo_sapiens.GRCh38.100” part for your species):
 ```